Louise-Ryan/GENE-FAM/README.md

 </p>
 <br>

-<li> <b>Options for nhmmer on the genome assembly:</b> </li> </p>
+<li> <b>Options for nhmmer on the whole genome assembly:</b> </li> </p>

 For each novel hit identified with nhmmer on the genome assembly, the nucleotide region upstream and downstream of the hit are retrieved and fed into AUGUSTUS for gene prediction.
-To specify the amount of nucleotides added to the 3' and 5' ends of the hit prior to prediction, please  specify the following variables: </p>
+To specify the amount of nucleotides added to the 3' and 5' ends of the hit prior to gene prediction, please  specify the following variables: </p>

 To specify the number of nucleotides added to the 3' end, please define the $nhmmer_plus variable on line 58 as follows: